Money and duty free for Malaysia

 • 3 pieces of new clothing and 1 new pair of shoes.

-• 1 portable electronic item for personal care.
+• 1 new portable electronic item for personal care.

 Illicit drugs, counterfeit currency, indecent publications (books, films, paintings etc), anything considered prejudicial to the interest of Malaysia, piranha fish, turtle eggs, cocoa pods, daggers or flick knives, articles resembling syringes (eg pens or pencils), and poisonous chemicals.